If you’re out competing this weekend, here are 11 familiar sights you’ll probably see in the collecting ring…

 1. The horse at its first show

 The first competitive outing is a biggie for a horse just starting out in any discipline.
 You can usually spot this animal a mile off; he’s gangly, his eyes are on stalks and he’s probably snaffle mouthed.
-And his rider usually looks highly stressed.
+And his rider may look highly stressed with at least two fingers firmly tucked inside the neckstrap.
 Give this duo a wide birth!

 Hopefully you realise you’ve forgotten your box of treasures before you leave the showground.